dart-lang/site-www/src/tools/pub/glossary.md

 ## Application package

-A package that is not intended to be used as a library, unlike regular [packages][].
+A package that is not intended to be shared, unlike regular [packages][].
 Application packages may have [dependencies][] on other packages, but are never depended on themselves.
 They are usually meant to be run directly, either on the command line or in a browser.